scross01/prometheus-klipper-exporter/README.md

 make build
 ```

 Modules
 -------

-Configure sets of metrics to be collected by including the `modules` parameter
+You can configure different sets of metrics to be collected by including the
-in the `prometheus.yml` configuration file.
+`modules` parameter in the `prometheus.yml` configuration file.

 ```yaml
     ...